-Tech giant Apple appears to be expanding on the native Apple Maps review functionality that it first introduced in iOS 14, allowing users in the US the option to review places of interest, restaurants, and other locations.
+Tech giant Apple appears to be expanding on the native Apple Maps review functionality that it first introduced in iOS 14, allowing US users to review places of interest, restaurants, and other locations.

 In the Apple Maps app in iOS 14 and iOS 15, US users can now see an option to provide a thumbs up or thumbs down for most locations, reports MacRumors.